 Organic lawns don’t have to be complicated!
 You can have a beautiful, green space for relaxation without synthetic chemicals.
 Just follow our top 5 tips.

 Set your lawnmower at 3″ to 3.5″.
 Mowing grass too short stresses the turf and leads to increased competition from weeds.

 Leave the clippings on the lawn.

 Clippings left on the lawn return nitrogen to the soil.
 During the first mowing of the season, consider cutting your lawn in one direction, then running the mower again at 90 degrees to finish chopping up the clippings.

 Spread compost to improve your soil.

 Healthy soil means healthy grass, which means less competition from weeds.
-Consider spreading a light layer of compost on your garden in fall to help rejuvenate the soil.
+Consider spreading a light layer of compost on organic lawns in fall to help rejuvenate the soil.
 To get even better results, aerate the lawn (poke holes in it with an aerator or broad fork) before spreading a 1/2″ to 1″ layer of compost.